Missions

 connection team

-The role of a Connection Team member goes beyond simply greeting individuals as they enter our church.
-We serve as the initial point of contact for newcomers, with the mission of representing both God and our church positively.
+The role of the Connection Team extends far beyond welcoming individuals at the door.
+We serve as the first point of contact for guests and regular attendees alike, with the mission of representing both God and our church with warmth, excellence, and authenticity.

-To facilitate connections between visitors and regular attendees, we utilize various tools.
-We gather contact information to ensure that those we interact with are directed to the appropriate ministries for their spiritual growth and service to Christ.
-Ministry leaders and directors depend on the Connection Team to connect them with individuals who are eager to be ministered to, while the church relies on us to recruit volunteers who will actively serve alongside us.
-Our focus is on building relationships and fostering active engagement within our church community.
+Our team intentionally helps bridge connections between visitors and the church community.
+By gathering contact information and engaging in meaningful conversations, we help guide individuals toward ministries that support their spiritual growth and service to Christ.
+Ministry leaders and directors rely on the Connection Team to help identify and connect with individuals who are eager to be discipled and involved, while the church depends on us to help recruit and support volunteers who are ready to serve.
+At the heart of our ministry is relationship-building and fostering active engagement within the church body.

 trustees